ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 For the previous step, see [Step 1](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step1_find_BS_table).

-## The Problem: Transforming a Text Block into a Coherent Data File
+## The Problem: Transforming a Text Block into a Structured Data File

 ## *This README is under construction*